 The whole thing is a nationwide event organised by ORF, which is Austria’s state media company (similar to the UK’s BBC).

 Obviously, most of the special tours and events are in German, but not all.
-In 2023, for example, the Kunsthistorisches Museum explicitly offered English-language tours as part of their contribution to the event.

 2024 dates and highlights

-Times are usually something like 6pm to 1am the following day.
+Times are 6pm to midnight.

-At another event, we also enjoyed an evening tour of the Stadtpalais Liechtenstein: the Baroque town house of the Princes of Liechtenstein, which the current prince had just restored completely for around €100 million.
+At another event, we enjoyed an evening tour of the Stadtpalais Liechtenstein: the Baroque town house of the Princes of Liechtenstein, which the current prince had just restored completely for around €100 million.

 Ticket & visitor tips

 One ticket is all you need.
-Details for 2024 at the website once available; last time out, a standard adult ticket cost €15 with concessions available and under 12s going free.
+A standard adult ticket costs €17 in 2024 with concessions available and under 12s going free.

 - …purchase one from the traditional information point on Maria-Theresien-Platz (between the Naturhistorisches and Kunsthistorisches museums)